sdiehl/typechecker-zoo/docs/src/system-f-omega/language-design.md

 Pattern variable binding requires careful scope management to ensure that variables bound in patterns are available with the correct types in branch expressions.
 The elaboration process maintains binding contexts that track the types of pattern variables and ensures that core expressions correctly reference these bindings with appropriate type information.

 Exhaustiveness checking during pattern compilation verifies that pattern sets cover all possible constructor alternatives, preventing runtime errors from unhandled cases.
-The elaboration process analyzes constructor declarations to determine the complete set of alternatives and reports errors when patterns are non-exhaustive, maintaining the type safety guarantees that System F-ω provides.
+The elaboration process analyzes constructor declarations to determine the complete set of alternatives and reports errors when patterns are non-exhaustive, maintaining the type safety guarantees that System Fω provides.

 ## Design Rationale

-The two-layer architecture of our System F-ω implementation represents a carefully considered approach to balancing theoretical precision with practical usability, addressing fundamental tensions that arise when building advanced type systems for real-world programming.
-This design philosophy emerges from the recognition that pure System F-ω, while theoretically elegant, imposes significant annotation burden that makes it impractical for everyday programming tasks.
+The two-layer architecture of our System Fω implementation represents a carefully considered approach to balancing theoretical precision with practical usability, addressing fundamental tensions that arise when building advanced type systems for real-world programming.
+This design philosophy emerges from the recognition that pure System Fω, while theoretically elegant, imposes significant annotation burden that makes it impractical for everyday programming tasks.

 ### Programmer Productivity and Cognitive Load Management

-The surface language prioritizes programmer productivity by eliminating the explicit type-level operations that System F-ω requires while preserving all the expressive power of the underlying type system.
+The surface language prioritizes programmer productivity by eliminating the explicit type-level operations that System Fω requires while preserving all the expressive power of the underlying type system.
 Programmers can write natural, intuitive code using familiar algebraic data types and pattern matching without being forced to understand or manipulate higher-kinded types, type applications, or kind annotations directly.

 This approach recognizes that cognitive load represents a scarce resource in software development.
 By hiding the complexity of type-level computation behind a clean surface syntax, we enable programmers to focus on problem-solving rather than wrestling with the mechanical details of type system operation.
 The surface language provides enough abstraction that polymorphic programming feels natural and obvious, even though the underlying elaboration process involves  type inference and constraint solving.

 The implicit quantification system exemplifies this philosophy.
-Where pure System F-ω requires explicit type abstractions like \\( \\Lambda\\alpha :: \\star. \\lambda x : \\alpha. x \\), our surface language allows the simple definition `identity x = x` with automatic inference of the polymorphic type `a -> a`.
+Where pure System Fω requires explicit type abstractions like \\( \\Lambda\\alpha :: \\star. \\lambda x : \\alpha. x \\), our surface language allows the simple definition `identity x = x` with automatic inference of the polymorphic type `a -> a`.
 This transformation eliminates tedious annotation while preserving full generality and type safety.

 ### Type Safety and Theoretical Soundness

-The core language ensures that all the theoretical guarantees of System F-ω remain intact by making every type operation explicit and checkable.
+The core language ensures that all the theoretical guarantees of System Fω remain intact by making every type operation explicit and checkable.
 This explicit representation enables rigorous type checking algorithms that can verify program correctness with mathematical precision, preventing the subtle errors that can arise when implicit operations are handled incorrectly.

-By elaborating surface programs to core representations, we gain access to the full theoretical machinery of System F-ω, including decidable type checking, principal types, and strong normalization.
+By elaborating surface programs to core representations, we gain access to the full theoretical machinery of System Fω, including decidable type checking, principal types, and strong normalization.
 The core language serves as a certificate of correctness, providing concrete evidence that surface programs satisfy all the constraints of the type system.

 The explicit nature of core representations also enables advanced optimizations and program transformations that rely on precise type information.
 Code generators can exploit type-level information to produce efficient implementations, while program analysis tools can reason about program behavior with greater precision than would be possible with surface-level representations alone.